-35-year-old Amy Harding had been suffering from IBS-type symptoms for over 10 years, including bloating, abdominal pain, wind and irregular bowels.
+35-year-old Amy Harding had suffered from IBS-type symptoms for over ten years, including bloating, abdominal pain, wind and irregular bowels.

-“I had been diagnosed with IBS for around 10 years.
-My mood could really be affected.
-Sometimes I couldn’t go to the gym or exercise because I felt too uncomfortable or embarrassed.”
+“I had been diagnosed with IBS for around ten years.
+My mood could be affected.
+Sometimes, I couldn’t go to the gym or exercise because I felt too uncomfortable or embarrassed.”
 Amy says.

 As a result of her symptoms, the 35-year-old wasn’t able to live life to the full.

 “I sometimes missed going out with friends because my stomach was sore.
-To prevent this, I would try and eat very little during the day which left me feeling moody and down.
-I could never go for a meal with my friends in case I bloated or got wind” she explains.
+To prevent this, I would try to eat very little during the day, leaving me feeling moody and down.
+I could never go for a meal with my friends in case I bloated or got wind,” she explains.

-Amy, who works as a mental health nurse, sought advice from her GP and tried various IBS-type medications to try to relieve her symptoms.
+Amy, a mental health nurse, sought advice from her GP and tried various IBS-type medications to relieve her symptoms.

 “I had tried eating little and often, even just eating soups.
-I had tried colonics, pro/prebiotics, charcoal tablets.
-My GP just felt there was nothing that I or they could do.
+I had tried colonics, pro/prebiotics, and charcoal tablets.
+My GP just felt there was nothing that they or I could do.
 I gave up talking to my GP after a few years,” Amy says.

 “I decided to go vegan in January, something I had thought about for a while.
 I thought I would feel great by the third month but if anything, my stomach felt worse,” Amy recalls.

-It was at this point where Amy decided to research the link between her symptoms and her diet.
-After searching for food intolerances on the Internet and discovering Lorisian, she decided to order a Lorisian Gold programme.
+At this point, Amy decided to research the link between her symptoms and her diet.
+After searching for food intolerances online and discovering YorkTest, she ordered a YorkTest Gold programme.

-Their Gold programme which involves sending a finger prick sample to the company’s laboratories revealed that Amy was intolerant to various nuts, lentils, wheat and chickpeas, along with soy and yeast.
+Their Gold programme, which involves sending a finger prick sample to the company’s laboratories, revealed that Amy was intolerant to nuts, lentils, wheat, chickpeas, soy and yeast.

-Here at Lorisian, we understand that eliminating foods can be a daunting task, which is why we provide up to two 30-minute calls with one of our qualified registered nutritional therapists.
+Here at YorkTest, we understand that eliminating foods can be daunting, so we provide up to two 30-minute calls with one of our qualified registered nutritional therapists.
 They work with you to optimise your diet with nutritious alternatives to help you avoid restrictive dieting.

-“The nutritional therapist was great and gave me lots of useful sites to find further information.
+“The nutritional therapist was great and gave me many useful sites for further information.
 She helped me look at alternative vegan protein sources.
-Obviously eating out is a bit more difficult – I’m the awkward diner who is avoiding wheat as well as being vegan- but there are lots of foods I can have,” Amy explains.
+Eating out is a bit more difficult – I’m the awkward diner who is avoiding wheat and being vegan- but there are many foods I can have,” Amy explains.

 Within just a few short days, Amy noticed improvements in her symptoms.

 “I can honestly say I feel pretty amazing now.
-Besides, I have cut out my reaction foods and limit my borderline foods as much as I can.
+Besides, I have cut out my reaction foods and limited my borderline foods as much as possible.
 I don’t get anywhere near as much wind and bloating.
-I can eat out and I feel happier in my mood,” Amy says.
+I can eat out, and I feel happier in my mood,” Amy says.

-The 35-year-old says “as a vegan, being intolerant to lentils and chickpeas is quite unfortunate but with the advice from Lorisian, I’m managing to still build muscle and keep fit.
-Everyone who I have spoken to has been really helpful”.
+The 35-year-old says, “As a vegan, being intolerant to lentils and chickpeas is quite unfortunate, but with the advice from YorkTest, I’m managing to build muscle still and keep fit.
+Everyone who I have spoken to has been accommodating”.

-Amy is now able to socialise and has also noticed a difference to her body fat.
+Amy can now socialise and has also noticed a difference in her body fat.

-The mental health nurse has taken a regimented approach to her elimination diet but decided to try to eat one of her trigger foods.
+The mental health nurse has taken a controlled approach to her elimination diet but decided to try to eat one of her trigger foods.

 “I slipped up and risked some vegan sausages- containing wheat.
-The next morning my stomach just didn’t feel right,” Amy explains.
+The next morning, my stomach didn’t feel right,” Amy explains.

-Amy is thrilled to finally get some answers to her IBS-type symptoms and feels she is able to live life more comfortably.
+Amy is thrilled to get answers to her IBS-type symptoms and feels she can live more comfortably.

 “I feel so much better.
-I was unsure if I could afford the test and if it was worth it, but now I have done it I’m so pleased.
-Knowing the cause of my IBS type symptoms has changed my life and I feel amazing!”
+I was unsure if I could afford the test and if it was worth it, but I’m so pleased now that I have done it.
+Knowing the cause of my IBS-type symptoms has changed my life, and I feel amazing!”

-Lorisian defines Food Intolerance as a food-specific IgG reaction.
-Giving the information we intend to provide nutritional advice for dietary optimisation.
-Lorisian does not claim to treat or cure symptoms.
+YorkTest defines Food Intolerance as a food-specific IgG reaction.
+Giving the information, we intend to provide nutritional advice for dietary optimisation.
+YorkTest does not claim to treat or cure symptoms.

-Taking the test is straight forward, with no need to visit Lorisian’s
+Taking the test is straightforward, with no need to visit YorkTest’s

 laboratory.
 The results will be within 7-10 days.
-The Lorisian 150 plus test is a full diet analysis covering a wide variety of food and drink ingredients including:
+The YorkTest 150 plus test is a complete diet analysis covering a wide variety of food and drink ingredients, including:

-Contact your Approved Lorisian Practitioner today for more details about the Lorisian 150 plus test!
+Contact your Approved YorkTest Practitioner today for more details about the YorkTest 150 plus test!